Skip to content

 Frequently Asked Questions — Vintage Chronographs

-Which vintage chronograph to choose for a first purchase?
+Which vintage chronograph is best for a first purchase?

-The Omega Speedmaster remains an essential classic, with references from the 80s-90s providing an excellent entry point.
-The Heuer Carrera or Autavia will appeal to automotive design enthusiasts.
-Finally, the Seiko chronographs (6138/6139 series) offer an attractive access to historical automatic chronographs.
+The Omega Speedmaster remains an essential classic, whose 1980s-90s references make an excellent entry point.
+The Heuer Carrera or Autavia will appeal to enthusiasts of automotive design.
+Finally, the Seiko chronographs (6138/6139 series) offer an attractive entry into historic automatic chronographs.

-What is the difference between a manual and an automatic chronograph?
+What is the difference between a manual-wind and an automatic chronograph?

-A hand-wound chronograph (e.g., Valjoux 7733, Venus 175, Lémania 321 calibers) requires regular winding via the crown and generally allows for a thinner case.
-An automatic chronograph (e.g., Valjoux 7750, Zenith El Primero, Seiko 6138) is wound by a rotor driven by wrist movements, making it very convenient for daily wear.
+A manual-wind chronograph (for example, Valjoux 7733, Venus 175, Lémania 321 calibres) requires regular winding via the crown and generally allows for a thinner case.
+An automatic chronograph (Valjoux 7750, Zenith El Primero, Seiko 6138) winds via a rotor driven by the movements of the wrist, making it highly practical for daily wear.

 Yes.
-The cam movements developed by Landeron and Venus are among the most tested mechanics of their time.
-Their rational design facilitates maintenance, and spare parts remain accessible.
+The cam-actuated movements developed by Landeron and Venus rank among the most proven mechanics of their era.
+Their rational design makes servicing easier, and spare parts remain accessible.
 Each chronograph is delivered serviced with a one-year mechanical warranty.

 Are vintage chronographs a good investment?

-At Atelier Victor, we approach watchmaking from the perspective of pleasurable purchase—the choice of an object to wear and enjoy.
-While some historical references have seen their demand increase in the market, we prioritize guiding you towards a piece that meets your aesthetic and mechanical expectations, without making purely financial recommendations.
+At Atelier Victor, we approach watchmaking from the angle of pleasure buying — choosing an object to wear and appreciate.
+While certain historical references have seen demand rise on the market, we favour guidance toward a piece that matches your aesthetic and mechanical expectations, without making purely financial recommendations.

-Have a question about a vintage chronograph?
-Contact us via WhatsApp or email.
+Questions regarding a period chronograph?
+Contact us via WhatsApp or by email.

 sort by